 - Use an image of you on the job interacting with customers, clients, or coworkers.
 If you show others’ faces, make sure you get their permission to use their likeness online.

 - Browse free texture, wallpaper, and pattern images and use one as a placeholder until you find the ideal image that says who you are.

 Unsplash is a great website that has beautiful images you can download and use without restrictions.
 Browse their collection of free stock photos, wallpapers, textures, and patterns.*

-This image could be a good fit for a nurse or other health care service provider.
+An image of a stethoscope could be a good fit for a nurse or other health care service provider.

-A financial advisor might want to use an image such as this one.
+A financial advisor might want to use an image of stocks or financial reports.

 An IT specialist might use this picture of code for their background image.

 Writing about yourself is no easy task, whether it’s a cover letter, author bio, or your LinkedIn summary.
 These tips can make the process easier.